iloveyii/shop/README.md

 ### Requirements
 This is an assignment where you will develop a simple application from scratch.
-Please share your solution to the email johan.frick@coolstuff.com.
 Note that zip files are usually blocked by mail servers, so we recommend you to share the solution in some other way of your choice.
 If you find a requirement unclear, you are allowed to take your own decision on how to proceed, as long as you motivate your choice when handing in the solution.
 Good Luck!